semlix/semlix/docs/source/glossary.rst

         of documents in which that word appears, along with some optional information (such as the number of times the word appears in that document).
 These items in the list, containing a document number and any extra information, are called *postings*.
-In Whoosh the information stored in postings is customizable for each *field*.
+In semlix the information stored in postings is customizable for each *field*.

     Reverse index